Augusta International Raceway

-The Augusta International Raceway was a multi-use motorsports facility located in Hephzibah, Georgia, United States (just south of Augusta).
+The Augusta International Raceway was a multi-use motorsports facility located in Hephzibah, Georgia, (just south of Augusta).
 It was designed by Fireball Roberts.

 History

 Half mile oval

 The 0.5 mi oval hosted NASCAR Grand National Series races from 1962 to 1969.
 During that time span they ran 12 races with eight different winners.

 On June 19, 1962 Joe Weatherly started on the pole position with a lap of 63.069 mi/h.
 Joe drove his Bud Moore-owned Pontiac to a 1-lap victory over Ned Jarrett.
 Augusta International Speedway back in 1962 was a .500 dirt mile oval.
 The race was 200 laps and saw only 16 cars start the race.

 Less than a month later Joe did a repeat by winning on July 17, 1962, over Richard Petty.
 Fred Lorenzen took home the win on September 13, 1962, over Petty.

 In 1963 a crowd of 4,000 in attendance saw Ned Jarrett take his Burton Robinson #11 Ford to victory lane over Richard Petty on April 4, 1963.

 On August 15, 1965 Dick Hutcherson won the 200 lap event with a 2.75 second lead over David Pearson.
 On November 14, 1965, Richard Petty took home a victory in the "Georgia Cracker 300".

 November 13, 1966, saw Richard Petty win at the half mile oval with an average speed of 84.112.
 The movie (Tiny Lund) Harder Charger was partly made.
 Tiny dropped out of the race with a broken distributor gear.
 After the race, in the movie a young Southern MotoRacing sales girl (Joy Tollison Agner) can be seen kissing Richard Petty and jumping up and down in excitement.

 Rex White won two races at the half mile track, and it was the last track at which he raced.

 On May 3, 1968 Bobby Isaac won the "Dixie 250" over Buddy Baker in his K & K Insurance Dodge.
 Later that year on October 5, 1968, David Pearson won over Bobby Allison in his Holman Moody-owned Ford.

 On March 16, 1969, David Pearson won the first of two events at the track during this last season of racing.
 He won over Richard Petty with Bobby Isaac finishing third after starting on the pole with a record lap of 86.901 mph.
 On October 19, 1969, a field of 29 cars took the green flag at the track for the last time.
 The 4,500 that attended the race only saw two lead changes between Bobby Isaac and Richard Petty.
 The entire race went caution free.
 The race time was only 1:16:12 and the average speed was 78.74 mi/h.
 Bobby Isaac won for the second time at the track.